chtwilfer/chtwilfer/README.md

 ## `whoami`

-- 👩‍💻 My name is Christian Twilfer, but I also answer to my nickname Twilfi 😉
+- 👩‍💻 My name is Christian Twilfer, but I also answer to my nickname **Twilfi** 😉
 - 🔗 My home on the net is https://chtwilfer.github.io
-- 📫 You can reach me by mail at christian.twilfer@outlook.de
+- 📫 You can reach me by email at christian.twilfer@outlook.de
 - 🐤 You can find me on **Twitter** as @azurecris
 - 🐤 You can find me on **LinkedIn** as www.linkedin.com/in/azurecris
 - 🌱 I’m currently learning Product Management